tomashavlas/container-httpd/2.4/root/usr/share/container-entrypoint/httpd/README.md

 [Apache HTTPd](https://httpd.apache.org) is a powerful, efficient, and extensible web server.

-This container image provides containerized packaging of Apache HTTPd 2.24 daemon.
+This container image provides containerized packaging of Apache HTTPd 2.4 daemon.
-This image can be used as a base image for other applications based on Apache HTTPd 2.24, image can be extended using [source-to-image](https://github.com/openshift/source-to-image) tool.
+This image can be used as a base image for other applications based on Apache HTTPd 2.4, image can be extended using [source-to-image](https://github.com/openshift/source-to-image) tool.

 Usage
 -----

-This image can be used as a base image for other applications based on Apache HTTP server.
+This image can be used as a base image for other applications based on Apache HTTPd server.

 This will create container named `httpd` running Apache HTTPd, serving data from `/wwwdata` directory.
 Port `8080` will be exposed and mapped to the host.